iturdikulov/notes/computer memory.md

 ---
-title: "Computer memory"
 date: 2023-04-13
+draft: true
 tags:
 - inbox
 - definition
 - CS
-draft: true
 ---

+# Computer memory

 Memory can be viewed as a giant collection of cells.
 Each cell is a single byte of data and has own address, where one number greater